 Caring for Your Gerbil

-To provide a happy, healthy atmosphere for your gerbils, Petland recommends the following necessary, and fun accessories.
-We have listed them as your new pet’s four basic needs: Nutritional, Environmental, Maintenance and Behavioural.
-When these needs are met, along with a loving environment provided by you, your gerbils can live a long and happy life.
-Typically, a healthy gerbil may live between two to four years.
+To provide a happy, healthy atmosphere for your gerbil, Petland recommends the following necessary and fun accessories.
+We have listed them as your new pet’s 4 Basic Needs: Environmental, Behavioural, Nutritional, and Maintenance.
+When you meet these needs and provide a loving environment, your gerbil can live a long and happy life.

 ENVIRONMENTAL

 Hiding Place – Every living creature needs an area to call their own.
-A hideaway is necessary in reducing stress and makes them feel secure.
-Their home can be made of ceramic, wicker or wood, but make sure it is made specifically with a gerbil in mind.
+Their hiding place is necessary in reducing stress and makes them feel secure.
+Their home can be made of ceramic, wicker, or wood, and should be selected with a gerbil in mind.
 Tissue boxes or toilet paper rolls, although happily slept in and chewed, are potential health hazards that you should avoid.

 NUTRITIONAL

-Many small animals are susceptible to diarrhea, especially when new foods are introduced too quickly or they encounter a stressful situation (i.e. being adopted).
-By providing food that is familiar to them, their digestive systems will prevent this type of health problem.
+Note, that many small animals are susceptible to diarrhea, especially when new foods are introduced too quickly or they encounter a stressful situation (i.e. being adopted).
+By providing food that is familiar to them for the first few days, including the brand of pellets, their digestive systems will prevent this type of health problem.
+When introducing a new food item, especially fresh foods, do so one at a time.
+This will avoid overwhelming and upsetting your gerbil’s digestive tract.
+Monitor for any changes in attitude, appetite, or stool production.

-Vitamin and Mineral Supplement – This should be added to the drinking water or food, according to bottle directions.
+Vitamin and Mineral Supplement – This should be added to the drinking water or food according to packaging directions.
 In the wild, animals can choose the foods their bodies require.
-Even i f you give your gerbils a variety of foods, you may not be providing them with certain vitamins/minerals that they need.
+Even if you give your pet a variety of foods, you may not be providing them with certain vitamins and minerals that they need.

-Salt and Mineral Stone – Your gerbils need a salt and mineral stone available at all times.
+Mineral and Salt Stone – Your gerbil needs a salt and mineral stone available at all times.
 Salt will encourage them to drink enough water, and the water aids in digestion.

 MAINTENANCE

-Dust Bath – Gerbils need regular dust baths to remove excess natural oils from their fur.
+Dust Bath Powder – Gerbils need regular dust baths to remove excess natural oils from their fur.
 They don’t bathe in water, but in finely ground sand.
-Approximately two tablespoons of dust bath should be added to a shallow dish for five–10 minutes at a time.
+Approximately two tablespoons of dust bath should be added to a shallow dish for 5–10 minutes at a time.

 Please ask your pet counsellor what other items pertain to your particular pet’s needs.